Tyreek Hill Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 Matchup vs. Cincinnati

-- In his one matchup against the Bengals, Hill's 68 receiving yards total is 11.5 less than his over/under for Sunday's game (79.5).
+- Hill totaled 68 receiving yards in his single career matchup against the Bengals, 11.5 fewer than his over/under for Sunday's game.

-- Hill caught a touchdown pass in that game against the Bengals.
+- Hill caught a touchdown pass in that outing against the Bengals.

-- The 270.9 passing yards the Bengals allow per game makes them the NFL's 29th-ranked pass defense this season.
+- The Bengals are conceding 270.9 passing yards per game this year, the NFL's 29th-ranked pass defense.

-- With 22 passing TDs conceded this year, the Bengals defense is ranked 13th in the league.
+- The Bengals have given up 22 passing TDs this season (1.5 per game), ranking them 13th among NFL defenses.

 Recent Performances